-I wanted to hone and polish every word and every line in the ceremony until the whole thing sparkled.
-I graduated with a degree in philosophy, so I geek out about the meanings of the words.
+When I married, I wanted to hone and polish every word and every line in the ceremony until the whole thing sparkled.
+My resume includes a degree in philosophy, so I geek out about the meanings of the words.
 Here, in our marriage ceremony, was my chance to shine!

-My dear Love is an agreeable sort and went along with my wishes as long as he got to say the vow he wanted to say in his own words.
-Also, he is decidedly nonreligious.
-He proclaims himself to be rabidly anti-religious, actually, and he asked that his views be respected in our ceremony.
+My dear husband is an agreeable sort and went along with my wishes as long as he got to say the vow he wanted to say.
+He’s also (in his own words) rabidly antireligious and wanted that respected in our ceremony.

-Well, let me tell you: that was not what happened.
 In the end, not one single word I wrote made it into the ceremony and we had prayers to start and to finish.
+Harrumph.

-I know our love is bigger than one single ceremony.
-Yet, I was appalled that our officiant came in and defined for us how we would be married.
+The love my husband and I share is bigger than one single ceremony.
+Still, I was appalled that our officiant came in and defined for us how we would be married.